mvancompernolle/TankBattle/GAME-RULES.md

 the game restarts the game, moving back to the round start phase.

 ### Game Over
-All players will be dropped from the server and the level will be reloaded.
+Scores are reset and the match begins anew.

 ## Entities